Boli Khela

-Boli Khela or Bali Khela (বলীখেলা) is a traditional form of wrestling in Bangladesh, particularly popular in the Chittagong area considered as a national game of the district.
-It is a form of combat sport involving grappling type techniques such as clinch fighting, throws and takedowns, joint locks, pins and other grappling holds.
-It is one of the oldest traditions of the Chittagong.
-The sporting event, held in the first month of the Bengali year date of 7th, always takes place at Madarsha Union as Mokkaro boli khela & same month date of 12th, always takes place at Laldighi Maidan as Jabbarer Boli khela.
+Boli Khela, also known as Bali Khela (বলীখেলা), and popularly known as Jobbarer Boli Khela (জব্বারের বলীখেলা), is a traditional form of wrestling in Bangladesh.
+It is particularly popular in the Chittagong region, where it is regarded as the district's traditional national sport.
+This combat sport incorporates grappling techniques such as clinch fighting, throws and takedowns, joint locks, pins, and other grappling holds.
+It is one of Chittagong's oldest traditions.
+The event is held on the 7th day of the first month of the Bengali calendar at Madarsha Union as Mokkaro Boli Khela, and on the 12th day of the same month at Laldighi Maidan as Jabbarer Boli Khela.

 Etymology

-Boli means wrestler or a powerful person in Chittagonian, while Khela denotes a game.
-So, Boli Khela means game of the powerful person.
+In the Chittagonian dialect, Boli means "wrestler" or "a powerful person," while Khela means "game" or "sport."
+Thus, Boli Khela literally translates to "game of the powerful person.".

 History

-Boli Khela was introduced in the last 19th century by Kader Boxo.
-He was a landlord and resident of Satkania Upazila under Madarsha Union in Chittagong district.
-Reportedly, beginning in 1879, during the first month of each year, he collected dues from his renters and arranged a boli khela match.
-After his death, the 7th of Boishakh, the first month of the Bengali calendar year, started being called "Mokkaro Boli Khela".
+Boli Khela was introduced in the 19th century by Kader Boxo, a landlord and resident of Satkania Upazila in the Madarsha Union of Chittagong District.
+Starting in 1879, he collected rent from his tenants each year and organized a Boli Khela match.
+After his death, the 7th of Boishakh (the first month of the Bengali calendar) became known as "Mokkaro Boli Khela."

-A 20th century merchant, Abdul Jabbar Saodagor from Chittagong, arranged a boli khela in 1907 match to cultivate a sport that would prepare the youth to fight against British rule.
-Broad appeal for the sport began at the end of the First World War but subsided at the end of the Second World War.
+The sport was popularized in the early 20th century by Abdul Jabbar Saodagor of Chittagong.
+It gained widespread appeal after World War I but declined after World War II.

-In the year 2020 and 2021, the event was not held due to Covid pandemic situation.
-After two years on 24 April 2022 the 113th edition and then the 114th edition of the historic Jobbarer Boli Khela, a traditional form of wrestling, took place in Chattogram on 25 April 2023.
+The event was not held in 2020 or 2021 due to the COVID-19 pandemic.
+After two years, the 113th edition of the historic Jobbarer Boli Khela took place in Chattogram on 24 April 2022, followed by the 114th edition on 25 April 2023.

 Participation

-The arena is either a circular or square shape, measuring at least fourteen to twenty feet across.
-Rather than using modern mats, Boli wrestlers train and compete on dirt floors.
-Match started in a sandy wrestling ground.
-Each year, Boli Khela attracts new participates and fans because the sheer enjoyment of the sport is not only contagious for local enthusiasts but inspires tourists to Bangladesh an opportunity to get a glimpse of an exciting and unique event.
+The arena is circular or square, measuring at least fourteen to twenty feet across.
+Instead of using modern mats, Boli wrestlers train and compete on dirt floors.
+Matches begin on a sandy wrestling ground.
+Each year, Boli Khela attracts new participants and fans, serving as a spectator sport for local residents and enthusiasts while also demonstrating traditional wrestling techniques to the public.

-Rules
+Format

-The event starts at afternoon in a festive mood with the music of 'Dabor' (one kind of folk drum)and 'Sanai' (folk flute).
-Each match lasts about 25–30 minutes but if both competitors agree, the length of the final match may be extended up to 10–15 minutes.
+Events are divided into tournament sessions.
+Each match typically lasts 25–30 minutes, but if both competitors agree, the final match may be extended by 10–15 minutes.